 However, Cristina is deeply pragmatic.
 She has done all the meticulous research over the years and at the same time she quite happy to sing the praises of mechanical harvesting, noting how good the sensors on the latest machines are.
 The hired-in machines have excellent drivers, can turn in a very small area and can work quickly early in the morning, before the heat of the day.

-Dalbiere, Trebbiano di Romagna, 2012 – it is always a joy to find top wine makers working with the old fashioned workhorse white grape variety of central Italy.
-The difference here the vines are 42 year old.
+Dalbiere, Trebbiano di Romagna, 2012 – it is always a joy to find top winemakers working with the old fashioned workhorse white grape variety of central Italy.
+The difference here the vines are 42 years old.
 In the heat of 2012 the grapes were picked early and made a wine with noticeable freshness and a simple but pleasant nose of peach and grass notes with additional lemon flavours on the palate, medium plus in length.

-Arrocco, Albana di Romagna Passito DOCG, 2009 – Fattoria Zerbina is rightly famous for its passito wines which does something to justify the much mocked fact that for whatever reason this pretty obscure DOCG was the first to win this designation in 1986.
+Arrocco, Albana di Romagna Passito DOCG, 2009 – Fattoria Zerbina is rightly famous for its passito wines which does something to justify the much-mocked fact that for whatever reason this pretty obscure DOCG was the first to win this designation in 1986.
 (But then someone has to be first.)
-Arrocco is made by by letting noble rot attack the grapes left in the vineyard and rather like Chenin Blanc, this has to be picked little by little, grape by grape, with many passes through the vineyard.
-Classic orange peel, honey and hay notes on the nose and fine layered palate; refreshing (Albana acidity is perfectly suited to sweet wines, about 120g residual sugar), very good indeed.
+Arrocco is made by letting noble rot attack the grapes left in the vineyard and rather like Chenin Blanc, this has to be picked little by little, grape by grape, with many passes through the vineyard.
+Classic orange peel, honey and hay notes on the nose and a finely layered palate; refreshing (Albana acidity is perfectly suited to sweet wines, about 120g residual sugar), very good indeed.

 Click here to return to the Romagna homepage